-The First Step of Organizing a Space: Clear It Out
+The First Step of Organizing Under the Kitchen Sink: Clear It Out

 When tackling under my kitchen sink, I started how I always start when organizing something.
 I took absolutely everything out!
 That way I can start with a blank slate.

 Declutter, Donate & Throw Out Useless Junk

 Once everything was out, I started going through all the junk (I say junk because most of what was under there ended up in the trash!).
 I got rid of anything that didn’t belong.
 I put a couple of things in a donate pile and a lot of things in the trash!

 Clean the Space

 It took me a couple of minutes to wipe everything down and leave it looking like new.

 Pretty It Up With Decorative Contact Paper!

 I decided I wanted the space to look pretty, not just organized.
 The perfect and easiest way?

 I went on the hunt for some pretty paper and found so many gorgeous choices!
 I finally settled on this Con-Tact Paper.
 Boy, was I pleased when I got it in the mail!
 It was perfect.
 Exactly what I imagined.

 So I went to work applying it.
 I read lots of reviews since I wanted to make sure to get a good quality paper, that wouldn’t be horribly hard to remove.
 This one didn’t disappoint.